 The Italian American Studies Open Syllabus is a crowd-sourced digital collection of remixable resources to explore and teach the Italian diaspora in the United States.
 Organized by keyword, each entry offers an introductory curatorial overview alongside a selection of resources encompassing academic and non-academic texts, cultural artifacts, educational materials, and multimedia content.
 Aimed at both educators and individuals, it fills the gap in Open Educational Resources for Italian American studies and caters to the community’s desire to connect with their heritage.

-The Beats in/and Italy is a storymap that builds upon the final projects of the students in the class I co-taught with Cristina Iuli in Fall 2022.
+The Beats in/and Italy is a storymap that builds upon the final projects of the students in a class I co-taught with Cristina luli at the University of Eastern Piedmont.
 It was the first-ever course at the nexus of US literary studies and DH ever offered in Italy.

 Let My People Know: The Story of Wilfred Mendelson, ‘Mendy,’ August 17, 1915 – July 28, 1938 (2022) is a digital edition critically annotated by the students in the Spring 2022 course “Activism and the College Experience” co-taught with Isabel Estrada at The City College of New York.